 How to care for an Alocasia Polly

 The Alocasia Polly, also known as the Alocasia x Amazonica and African Mask Plant is a very recognizable plant that you'll probably have seen before on social media or in gardening stores.
-It's large and odd-shaped leaves with bright nerves will jump at you from a distance.
-Like other Alocasias, the Alocasia Polly is a tropical plant that has very particular wants and needs and might not be the best plant for beginners.
+Its large and odd-shaped leaves with bright nerves will jump out at you from a distance.
+Like other Alocasias, the Alocasia Polly is a tropical plant that has very particular wishes and might not be the best plant for beginners.
 However, when you learn to take care of an Alocasia Polly, you'll be able to take care of other, more advanced plants as well.

 In this guide, we'll go over all the things that are easy to get wrong when taking care of an Alocasia Polly.
 While doing so, we'll look at some simple tips and tricks you can use to successfully take care of this plant.